carlynorama/TemplatePackageToolLibrary/SETUP.md

 ./setup.swift post # if have already cloned repo
 ```

 Add the `-f` flag with either of the above option if you'd like to automate using the current folder as location and name.

+Supplying values at the top of the script will also shorten, or prevent entirely, the dialog tree.

 Each step can also be run one by one by hand: